priyanks25coder/hackathon2022/README.md

 - **Message Section**
     - This section provides the ability to communicate with the candidates.
 In this way, it is a one-stop solution for managers to communicate and update candidates about their progress.

+- **Settings Section**
+    - In this section, HM can set up thier profile and toggle some settings such as notification, theme settings.

 ## Backend Solution: (Search)
 - We are using NodeJs on the Backend along with HyperDb as a Database.
 In this, we have implemented a search filter that is based on the skills of the candidate.
 - The search can be seen in the UI prototype at the top.